 Floors including sub-floors

 Repair category 1

-Notes No significant defects noted within the limitations of the inspection.
-Some old woodworm scarring noted .
+Notes Areas of loose/ uneven flooring were noted.
+No significant defects noted within the limitations of the inspection.

 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+The kitchen fittings are generally in adequate condition for their age and type.